Factory Accident Solicitors — Scotland

 - Cases relating to child and historical abuse.

-Any employee or contractor can bring a claim against the employer’s liability insurance company with proof that they were negligent.
+Any employee or contractor can bring a claim against the employer’s liability insurance company with proof that the employer was negligent.
 You should ensure you have a record of the accident and report it to your on-site health and safety supervisor before making your factory accident compensation claim.

-You have three months to initiate and finalise a factory accident claim.
-This time begins from either the moment the accidents happen or the date of diagnosis before medical treatment if you were unaware of the injury.
+In Scotland, you generally have three years to initiate and finalise a factory accident claim.
+This time begins from either the moment the accident happened or the date of diagnosis before medical treatment if you were unaware of the injury.

 However, there are a few exceptions, and in some cases, it may be shorter too.
 As soon as you think your employer may be responsible for a medical condition, you should contact Watermans for tailored advice.

-This depends on the nature of your warehouse accidents.
-Some factory accidents can be completed within a few months, while more complicated cases can take longer.
+This depends on the nature of your warehouse accident and the complexity of your claim.
+Some work accidents can be completed within a few months, while more complicated cases can take longer.
 It depends on whether the negligent party admits liability.
 However, the legal team at Watermans will do everything in our power to make your factory accident claims as straightforward as possible.

 Watermans will do everything we can to ensure your case is successful, particularly if it involves your employer’s negligence in their duty of care.
 However, your factory accident claim will progress more quickly with the availability of all the evidence that this duty of care was neglected.

-Your employer legally cannot fire you for making a rightful claim for factory accident compensation in Scotland.
+Your employer legally cannot fire you for making a rightful claim for work compensation in Scotland.
 If they do, you may also have grounds for an unfair dismissal claim.
-However, note that you only have three years from the date of the termination to make an unfair dismissal claim.
+However, note that you typically have three years from the date of the termination to make an unfair dismissal claim.

 Note that the amount may be lowered to reflect your responsibility.